openedx-unsupported/devstack/programs/README.md

     ./programs/provision.sh

 And it will set it up for you.
-This can be run mutiple times safely.
+This can be run multiple times safely.

 ## Recaching